MarkiTech expands its footprint in the GCC market

 PHOTO

-- Employers face $16 Billion annual loss due to health-related issues; encouraging behavioral shifts, Well@Work motivates employees, empowering them to attain their individual well-being objectives.

-- Early diabetes detection, remote patient monitoring, and other transformative solutions are part of MarkiTech's global product offering

-Dubai, UAE- MarkiTech, a globally renowned leader in advanced digital health and wellness solutions, is making a significant impact in the Middle East with the launch of two innovative wellness applications: Veyetals and Well@Work.
+MarkiTech, a leader in advanced digital health and wellness solutions, is expanding its presence in the Middle East with the launch of two innovative wellness applications: Veyetals and Well@Work.

 Veyetals, a pioneering next-generation monitoring application, offers a seamless and non-intrusive wellness monitoring system.
 In collaboration with a valued partner based in Dubai, MarkiTech also introduced Well@Work, designed to address the growing need for employee well-being support, this comprehensive health and wellness companion empowers individuals to take control of their physical and mental well-being.